 Some people with a MACS condition are blind, others have a degree of light perception, and some may be blind in one eye with some, or even good, sight in the other eye.
-The conditions develop during pregnancy and are often associated with other birth defects such as endocrine or heart problems.
+The conditions develop during pregnancy and are often associated with other congenital (present at birth) disorders such as endocrine or heart problems.
 Some people with a MACS condition also have learning and developmental difficulties and behavioural problems.

 Microphthalmia means 'small eye'.
 Children may be born with one, or both eyes, small and underdeveloped.
 Some children may be blind, but others may have some residual sight or light perception.

 Anophthalmia means an absence of the eye.
 As with Microphthalmia, a child may be born with one, or both eyes, missing from the eye socket.

 Coloboma: Coloboma means that there is a gap or cleft in one of the structures of the eye.
 Vision may or may not be affected depending on the part of the eye that is involved.
 The severity of visual impairment depends on the structures affected and size of the cleft.